State of Swift 2026

 When: Throughout 2026

 Context: try!
 Swift Tokyo 2026 already planned for April.
 FOSDEM 2026 (late January) will feature pre-FOSDEM Swift Community Event and FreeBSD porting talk.
 Expect continuation of Server-Side Swift Conference, Swift Connection, SwiftLeeds, NSSpain annual European circuit, and emerging markets events in Asia, Latin America, and Africa.
-Swift Package Index exploring package metrics (quality scores, health indicators), verification program (trusted package badges), and corporate sponsorship models similar to how Apple sponsored Swift Package Index.
+Swift Package Index exploring package metrics (quality scores, health indicators), verification program (trusted package badges), and corporate sponsorship models like how Apple sponsored Swift Package Index.

 Action: Attend conferences to stay current on ecosystem developments.
 For library maintainers, prepare for Swift Package Index quality metrics and verification programs.
 Consider corporate sponsorship of core libraries as ecosystem investment.